lwojcik/sc2-api-service/README.md

 ## Contributions

-`bnet-auth-service` is mostly a complete project and no further features are planned.
+`sc2-api-service` is mostly a complete project and no further features are planned.

 The type of contributions that are most welcome: